core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The server MUST stop using the keying material and MUST cancel the group observations for which that keying material is used (see {{ssec-server-side-cancellation}}).
 If the server creates a new group observation as a replacement or follow-up using the same OSCORE group:

    - The server MUST update the Master Secret.

    - The server MUST update the ID Context (Gid).
-Consistently with Section 2.3 of {{I-D.ietf-core-oscore-groupcomm}}, the server MUST assign an ID Context that it has never assigned before in the OSCORE group.
+Consistently with {{Section 3.1 of I-D.ietf-core-oscore-groupcomm}}, the server MUST assign an ID Context that it has never assigned before in the OSCORE group.

    - The server MAY update the Master Salt.

 * The client MUST stop using the keying material and MAY re-register the observation at the server.